hexabyte23/QuarkTx/Doc/radio.md

 ![scope ardiono](ppm-scope-teensy-24c.png)

 ## Bluetooth
-QuartTx support HC-06 electronic module below:
+QuartTx support HC-06 electronic modules below:

 Brand name| Voltage|QuartTx type
 ----------|--------|---------------
 Itead studio| 3.3 V DC| Teensy 3.2 board

+## SD Card

+For Teensy 3.2 platform only

+Mother board is able to handle 2 SPI devices.
+One of them could be a SDCard reader.

 ## Configuration
 All constant parameters is group in a single config.h file.